 Food for Skin SPF30

-A sunscreen we love from head to toe: the SPF30 Sunscreen from Food for Skin.
-This natural sunscreen with UVA and UVB filter is suitable for your face and body, spreads smoothly and does not leave a white haze.
-Furthermore, Food for Skin calls itself a ‘no-nonsense’ beauty brand and they eliminate unnecessary and illogical ingredients wherever possible.
-So no microplastics and no perfume in this SPF.
-Well packed with nourishing natural (edible) ingredients such as raspberry, grape and kakadu plum.
-And extra nice: it is a Dutch brand and also B Corp-certified.
-Almost everything is simply made in the Netherlands.
+A sunscreen we love to use from head to toe: Food for Skin’s SPF30 Sunscreen.
+This natural sunscreen with UVA and UVB filters is suitable for both your face and body, spreads easily and leaves no white cast.
+Food for Skin describes itself as a ‘no-nonsense’ beauty brand and eliminates unnecessary and illogical ingredients wherever possible.
+So this SPF contains no microplastics and no perfume.
+Instead, it’s packed with nourishing natural (edible) ingredients such as raspberry, grape and kakadu plum.
+And an added bonus: it’s a Dutch brand, founded by two sisters from North Holland.
+It’s also B Corp-certified.
+Almost everything is made right here in the Netherlands.
 Even the tube comes from a zero-waste factory in Wormerveer that runs on green electricity.
-The brand donates 1% of sales to Plastic Soup Foundation every year and explains on the website exactly what is in their products.
+Every year, the brand donates 11% of its turnover to the Plastic Soup Foundation and explains exactly what’s in their products on the website.
 So no complicated labels.
 We like.
 You shop this sunscreen in their own webshop.

 Chicory

-Witlof was founded by two beauty experts who wanted to shake up the skincare industry with products that are really good for your skin.
-The eco-friendly sunscreen with SPF30 protects against UVA and UVB rays and is suitable for face and body.
-The formula is 100% natural, vegan, free of microplastics and partly organic.
-Chicory lives up to its name: food for your skin, just like the vegetable.
-And yes, also a nod to with love.
+Witlof was founded – just like Food for Skin – by two Dutch beauty experts who wanted to shake up the skincare industry with products that are genuinely good for your skin.
+The eco-friendly SPF30 sunscreen protects against both UVA and UVB rays and is suitable for the face and body.
+The formula is 100% natural, vegan, free from microplastics and partly organic.
+Witlof lives up to its name: nourishment for your skin, just like the vegetable.
+And yes, it’s also a nod to with love.
 Turn in your empty packaging and you get a discount on your next purchase, we like it.
 You can find it at Holland & Barrett, Etos or via their webshop.

 Loveli